taowen/awesome-html/README.md

 * Html should support incremental update (html over the wire, morph)
 * Html should provide native client user experience (toast, flash, navigation, client side animation...)

+The problem is, "no javascript" should not be goal from the beginning.
+No javascript will leads to badly implemented javascript like thing.
+The focus should be "make html great again", should not be "making javascript obsolete".